 To retrieve systematically information about characteristics and challenges of V2X, I decided to build up master-constructs similar to the method of Lacity et al., 2010, p.
 398 for every different challenge/characteristic.
 Each master-construct is a union of similar challenges/characteristics referred to a specific topic.
 Sometimes they are named differently in various papers, so this kind of categorizations helps to provide an overview over all points mentioned in the papers.
-Thus, the master-constructs facilitate not only to comprise similar challenges/characteristics, but also to validate the importance of each master-construct only coded twice.
+Thus, the master-constructs facilitate not only to comprise similar challenges/characteristics, but also to validate the importance of each master-construct.
+A master-construct which is coded in 10 papers, for example, is more important than a master-construct only coded twice.
 While reading the relevant paper, I created a new master-constructed for each new challenge/characteristic in order to V2X communication that could not be assigned to an already existing one.
 Finally, after reading all 23 relevant papers, I identified 15 different master-constructs (see table 1).
 For all identified master-constructs, I defined a name and a brief description which is shown in table 1.
 The most relevant master-construct is Data security and privacy, which was coded in 18 of 23 paper.